 Another reason that many consumers are wary of Google is how much of the internet they own.
 A user on Reddit had this to say:

 “Google will control the largest video sharing service, the largest video streaming service, the largest e-mail service, a large social network service, 50% of the smart-phone market and is now even providing your internet – yet no one, including the government seems to care.”

-They didn’t even mention the fact that most people use Google Search to find information, Google Maps to navigate, they access the internet with Google Chrome, Google Glass can see everything they see, and their car may soon be controlled with Google technology.
+They didn’t even mention the fact that most people use Google Search to find information, Google Maps to navigate, Google Chrome to browse the web, and their car may soon be controlled with Google technology.
 When one company owns so many popular services it makes people nervous.
-Just look at what happened to Microsoft in the 90′s.
+Just look at what happened to Microsoft in the 90’s.
 They were accused of creating a monopoly in web browsers by bundling IE with every version of Windows.
 Anyone that owns a Nexus device or Chromebook will see the similarities.
 Microsoft is still fighting the negative reputation it earned during that era.
 Could Google be on a similar path?

 Something else that has changed their reputation is just the sheer size of the company.
 It’s easy to love an upstart that tries a bunch of crazy things and disrupts industries.
 They are seen as the anti-corporation.
 Eventually every successful company becomes a giant.
 Now that Google has become such a worldwide powerhouse they are no different from the likes of Microsoft, IBM, and Apple in the eyes of many people.
 Google will continue to battle this as they get bigger and bigger.
 The question will be how do they respond?
 It’s hard to be cool forever.